sirodeneko/pyProject/README.md

 # pyProject
-A django project for teaching purposes
+> A django project for teaching purposes

+Data Analysis on Attraction Visitor Flows